dqops/dqo/docs/reference/yaml/profiling/column-profiling-checks.md

 ___

-## ColumnMedianInRangeCheckSpec
+## ColumnComparisonProfilingChecksSpec
-Column level check that ensures that the median of values in a monitored column is in a set range.
+Container of built-in preconfigured column level comparison checks that compare min/max/sum/mean/nulls measures between the column in the tested (parent) table and a matching reference column in the reference table (the source of truth).